For current COVID-19 information, see LegalHelpBC.ca

 In a civil case that goes to trial, proof is based on a "balance of probabilities".
 This means that a judge only needs to be convinced that it is more probable than not that one side is right.

 Judgment is then given in favour of one party.
 When the case has concluded, costs may be awarded to the successful party to cover part of their expenses in coming to court (called “costs”).
 The guidebook on Costs in the Supreme Court covers this topic in more detail.

 Most cases are started with a "Notice of civil claim", but some types of cases must be started with a document called a "Petition".
 You must use the correct document to start your legal action.
 You do not have a choice about how to start your lawsuit – the Supreme Court Rules dictate the correct procedure.
 If in doubt, you should get legal advice to answer this key question.

 A notice of civil claim and a petition are documents that notify both the court and the people you are suing that you have started a court proceeding.
-These documents, as well as the documents that are filed in response to them, are called pleadings.
-For more complete information about starting a case, see the guidebook called, Starting an Action by Notice of Civil Claim.
+These documents are called pleadings.
+For more information about starting a case, see the guidebook called, Starting an Action by Notice of Civil Claim.

 In general, people who start a lawsuit are called:

 You will find it helpful to consult a lawyer before you begin any litigation.
 A lawyer can give you information and assistance with every stage of the litigation whether you are suing or being sued.
 This is true even if you decide to do most of the work yourself.
 Consulting a lawyer – even if only for a short time – can save you time, money and difficulties in the long run.
 A lawyer can also put your problem into perspective by giving you neutral, objective advice.